MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/macro_modules_and_module_interaction/example1/index.md

 ---
 layout: post
-title: "Example 1: Panel for the contour filter"
+title: "Panel for the contour filter"
+category: "basic_mechanisms"
 ---

 # Example 1: Panel for the contour filter